 The warm cookie aroma and festive light displays can only mean two things: the holidays are here and so are the extra expenses.
-Don’t let December break your bottom line.
+Even though this year’s holiday shopping season may look a bit different, going overboard on those online clicks could still break your bottom line.
 Dash through the holidays with 5 powerful financial tips to help you ‘sleigh’ your seasonal budget and keep your credit bright all year long.

 3. Don’t Fall for Excessive Card Offers

 If you shop at a store on a regular basis and if payments are typically not an issue for you, then a store card discount may be beneficial.
-With that said, signing up for too many over a short period of time or not being responsible with your bills could hurt your credit.
-Therefore, if you already have several store cards cramping your wallet, it might be best to just say no.
+Alternatively, signing up for too many over a short period of time – or not being responsible with your bills could hurt your credit.
+With this in mind, if you already have several store cards cramping your wallet, it might be best to just say no.

 A 15% or 20% discount could end up costing you more than you may have bargained for, especially if you slip up on your payments.
-To learn more about best credit practices or how you can use ScoreShuttle to increase your scores and help keep your credit bright this year, click below to get started for free!
+To learn more about best credit practices and how you can use ScoreShuttle to increase your scores and keep your credit bright, click below to get started with your $0 credit score!

-Sure, a $100 gift card to someone’s favorite store is great.
+Sure, a $100 gift card to someone’s favorite store is nice.
 But do you know what can be even more impactful and surprisingly far less expensive?
 A handmade gift from the heart.

 Instead of flooding your holiday celebrations with ‘stuff’ why not try words, a song, or a meaningful memory?
 Get an old, forgotten about family photo and refurbish it with a new frame and new look.
 Write a letter, a poem, or even a song about someone for a touching tribute to your relationship.